PlayingNumbers/Complete-Newsletter-Guide/README.md

 **📚 Resources:**
 * **[Beehiiv Boosts 101](https://www.beehiiv.com/features/boosts)** – The official documentation on setting up the Boosts network to earn revenue.
-* **[Inbox Collective: The Guide to Newsletter Recommendations](https://inboxcollective.com/guide/newsletter-recommendations/)** – A strategy guide on who to recommend and how to optimize for revenue.
 * **[SparkLoop vs. Beehiiv Boosts (Comparison)](https://www.beehiiv.com/blog/how-to-make-money-with-sparkloop)** – Understand the differences between the two biggest networks and which one fits your newsletter.
+* * **[The Rules for Newsletter Growth Have Changed (Inbox Collective)](https://inboxcollective.com/the-rules-for-newsletter-growth-have-changed-heres-what-works-right-now/)** – An updated strategy guide on how recommendations and cross-promotions are overtaking traditional social growth.
+* **[Substack Recommendations Guide](https://support.substack.com/hc/en-us/articles/5036794583828-How-can-I-recommend-other-publications-on-Substack)** – How to use the "recommendations" feature to grow for free.

 ---